 - April, but there are no rights of way shown on the map. - 71.
-Staying on the road, in 200 metres there is a coppiced area on your right and in 300 metres you emerge from the wood, with fields now left and right. - 72.
-In another 400 metres the road curves right to a three-way junction.
+Staying on the road, in 100 metres there is a coppiced area on your right (that is, trees cut down and regrowing in shoots from the stumps) - 72.
+In 300 metres more you emerge from the wood, with fields now left and right. - 73.
+In another 300 metres the road curves right to a three-way junction.
 There are two fieldgates opposite this junction.
-Pass through a kissing gate to the left of them and go diagonally across the field beyond, aiming a little to the left of a house in its far corner. - 73.
-In 250 metres exit the field via a kissing gate about 50 metres uphill from the far right-hand corner of the field, cross a track and pass through another kissing gate, and carry on down a fenced strip between two fields. - 74.
-In 150 metres cross a stile into a wood and keep on downhill. - This woodland is coppiced sweet chestnut and gives an idea what medieval woods must have looked like, when this kind of tree management was widespread.
-Wood anemones grow throughout the wood in late March and early April, followed by bluebells from mid April to early May. - 75.
-In 40 metres you merge with a track along the valley bottom.
-Keep along this track, potentially muddy in winter, through woodland in various states of coppicing (ie some bits taller than others and so bits possibly recently logged), and with the track later narrowing to a path. - 76.
-In 900 metres you pass a redundant stile and emerge into a slightly more open area (saplings were planted here some years ago but they are now getting quite large), with reed beds to your right, and, later, glimpses of the River Stour wetlands to your right. - 77.
-Ignore ways off and in 600 metres you come to a kissing gate, with a view of the houses of Fordwich ahead.
-Pass through this gate and keep on along a fenced-in path to another kissing gate. - 78.
+Pass through a kissing gate to the left of them and go diagonally across the field beyond, aiming a little to the left of a house in its far corner. - 74.
+In 250 metres exit the field via a kissing gate about 50 metres uphill from the far right-hand corner of the field, cross a track and pass through another kissing gate, and carry on down a fenced strip between two fields. - 75.
+In 150 metres pass through a kissing gate into a wood and keep on downhill.
+In 40 metres merge with a track along the valley bottom (often very muddy in winter).

+This woodland is coppiced sweet chestnut, traditionally used for hop poles, and gives an idea what medieval woods must have looked like, when this kind of tree management was common.
+You may see sections of the wood at differing stages of growth, from tall trees to recently cut stumps or new shoots growing up.
+Though it looks drastic when the trees are first cut, coppicing prolongs the life of trees and is very good for early spring wildflowers.
+In particular immense carpets of wood anemones grow throughout the wood in late March and early April, followed by bluebells from mid April to early May.
+Later on in the wood there are also lots of greater stitchwort in April.

+- 76. In 70 metres ignore a track to the left and in another 100 metres ignore another to the right.
+After this you are on a path rather than a track. - 77.
+In 500 metres keep straight on at a crosspaths.
+In 230 metres more you pass a redundant stile and emerge into a slightly more open area, with views of the River Stour wetlands to your right.

+- 78. Ignore ways off and in 600 metres you come to a kissing gate, with a view of the houses of Fordwich ahead.
+Pass through this gate and keep on along a fenced-in path to another kissing gate in 80 metres. - 79.
 Beyond the second kissing gate carry on down a path with houses left.
-In 50 metres you pass a brick building with a large canopy porch on your left. - If you do are doing the Bekesbourne ending and do NOT want to visit Fordwich or stop for tea there, you can turn left up an earth path just before this building and follow the directions in paragraph 138 on page 11.
+In 40 metres you pass a brick building with a large canopy porch on your left. - If you do are doing the Bekesbourne ending and do NOT want to visit Fordwich or stop for tea there, you can turn left up an earth path just before this building and follow the directions in paragraph 139 on page 11.